 Join TSL's President David English in our next Channel Marketing series video.
 This weeks topic is about setting the Channel Marketing Vision.
 Visit our resources page for all our videos and helpful resources.

 David has 20 years of marketing and channel marketing expertise, having provided marketing training workshops, marketing consultations, and lead generation programs.
-Also, David is a regular contributer to the TSL Marketing Blog MarketNow.
+Also, David is a regular contributor to the TSL Marketing Blog MarketNow.
 You can read David's articles by clicking the link or visiting our blog.

 A revised transcript has been provided below.

-Set the vision for channel marketing programs.
+Set the vision for channel marketing programs

 Hi, I'm David English president of TSL marketing.
 Thanks for watching our video today on channel marketing vision.
 We're going to talk a little bit today about how do we set the vision for our channel marketing programs.

 You know it's interesting, I start off a lot of my conversations with customers around "what is it that you want to accomplish?"
 In the last year or two I've been getting a lot of response back from our customers as "what do you think I should be accomplishing?" and so we wanted to talk today about just that.
 For our entire channel marketing program, when we're investing in channel marketing, "what is it that we want to accomplish?"
 And, they're really three things that I like to focus on.